 Graduate students in the Division for Late Medieval and Reformation Studies receive their degrees in History.
 For general achievement outcomes please refer to the Graduate Program page of the Department of History.

 In addition to the requirements of the graduate program in History, Division students have to fulfill the following for their degrees in Early Modern European History:

-* additional coursework: Division students attend History 696F (Early Modern Europe) every semester when they are in
+* additional coursework: Division students attend History 696F (Early Modern Europe) every semester